A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: Introduction

 The article is structured as follows.
-We first recall some background from physics, starting with a short overview of $4d$ $\mathcal{N}=4$ SYM theory with boundaries and line operators in \autoref{sec:background-super-Yang-Mills-theory}.
-Then we review topological twists in \autoref{sec:background-topological-twist} and specify the twists relevant for Haydys-Witten theory. \autoref{sec:background-BPS-Kh-Homology} explains that the partition function of the four-dimensional theory admits a categorification in terms of a Hilbert space of BPS states in a 5d $\mathcal{N}=2$ SYM theory.
-These considerations explain the origin of the Haydys-Witten and Kapustin-Witten equations, and why they are expected to give rise to an interesting Floer theory.
-In \autoref{sec:background-equations} we give short individual introductions to a slightly confusing number of differential equations in various dimensions.
-It is shown in \autoref{sec:background-dimensional-reduction} that these equations can all be viewed as dimensional reductions of the Haydys-Witten equations.
-The Kapustin-Witten equations exhibit surprisingly restrictive vanishing results for finite energy solutions and it seems to be an important aspect of the theory to consider field configurations with singular boundary conditions.
-This explains the relevance of Nahm pole boundary conditions with knot singularities, which we review in \autoref{sec:background-Nahm-pole-boundary-condition}.
-The article concludes with a definition of Haydys-Witten Floer theory and an explanation how it captures Witten's proposal in \autoref{sec:background-HWF-theory}. \paragraph{Acknowledgements} I would like to thank Johannes Walcher and Fabian Hahner for discussions and comments on an early draft of this article.
-I am also grateful to anonymous reviewers for constructive suggestions that improved the exposition.
-This work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2181/1 - 390900948 (the Heidelberg STRUCTURES Excellence Cluster).
+We first recall some background from physics, starting with a short overview of {$4d$} $\mathcal{N}=4$ SYM theory with boundaries and line operators in~Section~\ref{sec:background-super-Yang-Mills-theory}.
+Then we review topological twists in Section~\ref{sec:background-topological-twist} and specify the twists relevant for Haydys--Witten theory.
+Section~\ref{sec:background-BPS-Kh-Homology} explains that the partition function of the four-dimensional theory admits a~categorification in terms of a Hilbert space of BPS states in a $5d$ $\mathcal{N}=2$ SYM theory.
+These considerations explain the origin of the Haydys--Witten and Kapustin--Witten equations, and why they are expected to give rise to an interesting Floer theory.
+In Section~\ref{sec:background-equations}, we give short individual introductions to a slightly confusing number of differential equations in various dimensions.
+It is shown in Section~\ref{sec:background-dimensional-reduction} that these equations can all be viewed as dimensional reductions of the Haydys--Witten equations.
+The Kapustin--Witten equations exhibit surprisingly restrictive vanishing results for finite energy solutions and it seems to be an important aspect of the theory to consider field configurations with singular boundary conditions.
+This explains the relevance of Nahm pole boundary conditions with knot singularities, which we review in Section~\ref{sec:background-Nahm-pole-boundary-condition}.
+The article concludes with a definition of Haydys--Witten Floer theory and an explanation how it captures Witten's proposal in Section~\ref{sec:background-HWF-theory}.